From manga to Mario Kart, anime to Akihabara, Japan is the best place in the world for wonderful ‘weeb’ activities and to release your inner ‘otaku’.

 Osaka’s trendiest neighbourhood and hipster hangout, Den Den Town is the Osaka version of Akihabara.

-It has numerous gaming arcades, electronics stores and anime arcades plus weird and wonderful shops like a Dragon Quest themed Lawson store and huge TENGA adult store.
+It has numerous gaming arcades, electronics stores and anime arcades plus weird and wonderful shops like the huge flagship TENGA adult store.

 Once a year on the spring equinox, Den Den Town comes alive with the cosplay carnival that is Nipponbashi Street Festa, where thousands of otaku and gamers come out in their finest gaming garb dressed as Manga and anime characters.